NVE/nve-git-intro/agenda.md

 ### Branching

-Branching allows you to experiment with your current code without the need to roll back if things go wrong. it is nice for testing new features.
+Branching allows you to experiment with your current code without the need to roll back if things go wrong.
+It is nice for testing new features.
 It becomes essential when you work with production code, where you always need to be able to fix bugs in the production version while working on new features.
 Here is a quick run through